oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 Engine version (`version`) of value type `string` with 1 or more characters contains the version of the engine that generated the CSAF document.

-> Although it is not formally required, the TC suggests to use a versioning which compatible wth Semantic Versioning as described in
+> Although it is not formally required, the TC suggests to use a versioning which is compatible with Semantic Versioning as described in
 > the external specification [SemVer].
 This could help the end user to identify when CSAF consumers have to be updated.

 *Examples 39:*